rich-iannone/DiagrammeR/README.md

 <img src="inst/Example_2.png">

-Keep in mind that external files can also be called by the `DiagrammeR` function.
+Keep in mind that external files can also be called by the `mermaid` function.
 The file `graph.mmd` can contain the text of the diagram spec as follows

 ```
 graph LR